Q. What is Revalidation?

 Q. How is the provider notified when it’s time to revalidate?

 A. The provider has 45 days from the date of the initial request.
-The provider will receive 2 notices requesting the completion of revalidation.
-The initial request allowing 30 days from date of notice to respond; a second request once the 30 days has expired, notifying the provider they have 15 days to respond before the provider id is terminated.
+The provider will receive two correspondence requests.
+The initial request allows 30 days to comply; a second request will generate 30 days into the revalidation cycle allowing 15 additional days to submit an application.

-Q. What happens if no response is received to the Revalidation request(s)?
+Q. What happens if the provider doesn’t comply with the revalidation request(s)?

-A. The provider id will terminate, Medicaid billing privileges & access to the AHCCCS Online Portal will be deactivated.
+A. The provider ID will terminate, Medicaid billing privileges and access to the AHCCCS Online Portal will be deactivated.

-A. The provider will be required to submit a complete provider registration application for reactivation of the provider id.
+A. The provider will be required to submit a complete provider enrollment application pending State’s approval for reactivation of the provider ID.

-Q. Is the provider notified when the Revalidation application has been completed?
+Q. Is the provider notified when the State has completed the review of the submitted revalidation application?

-A. Yes, the provider will receive a Revalidation completion letter.
+A. Yes, the provider will receive a completion notice.
 The notification will serve as documentation that the Revalidation process has been completed.

 Q. Who should the provider contact for additional questions regarding Revalidation?